Griefed/UnicornHatHD-Weather-Clock/README.md

 copy unicornhathd.timer && unicornhathd.service to /etc/systemd/system
 followed by
 sudo systemctl enable unicornhathd.timer
+##### Note that the service expects the file to be in /home/pi/Downloads/weatherclock/

 ## Automate the whole thing because we're lazy
 ```